What Does Google Know About Me: Project Invisibility

 And that’s just the tip of the iceberg.

 The name of Edward Snowden can’t possibly go unmentioned here.
-Thanks to the guy, at least we put web camera blockers on our laptops.
+Thanks to this guy, at least we put web camera blockers on our laptops.
 We are also much more careful about the things we say when there are smartphones around (if that’s even possible).

 He played the thankless role of a messenger who had to break the bad news for us.
 (At least now we stopped going around naked in front of our unprotected devices.
 Just put a cam-blocker and you’ll be fine!).